ruban072001/Multiagent-RAG-Projects/retrival-agent/README.md

 ## **Features**

 ### **Agent-Based Architecture**
-AgenticCrew employs a robust four-agent system to streamline document processing and response generation:
+AgenticCrew employs a robust three-agent system to streamline document processing and response generation:

 - **Agent 1: Query Parser and Retriever**
   - Analyzes user queries to extract key terms or topics for effective processing and Searches the document database to locate and retrieve relevant files and content.